-Every afternoon the Early Days team in Class II plan a specific focused activity for the three and four years olds providing them with a range of additional experiences.
+Every afternoon, the Early Days team in Cubs and Bears plan a specific focused activity for the twp and four years olds providing them with a range of additional experiences.
 These activities support the children’s learning and are led by our experienced and skilled staff team or by professional specialists.
 There are currently nine varied activities, each lasting an hour, which give the children an opportunity to explore through an active, hands-on session.

 Children have the opportunity to see a wide range of animals which, if appropriate, they are able to touch or hold.

 Our trained staff talk about where our food comes from (linking to gardening) and assist the children with cooking healthy food to take home.

 Children are introduced to phonics and letter recognition, as well as learning how to trace and draw letters.

 The children learn about what plants need.
 They love to get hands-on – digging, sowing seeds and are excited to use what they grow in their cooking.

 Children are introduced to science through hands on experiments, videos and stories.

 The children hear and play a variety of instruments.
 They make music and create their own orchestra as well as listening and responding to a range of music.